 Stage 2: Blow bubbles rhythmically, push and glide on front and back, float on front and back and regain standing without support, rotate from front to back and vice versa in a tucked position and as a log roll.

-Stage 3 (without teachers support OR armbands): Jump in and submerge, exit the pool without support or using the steps, push and glide and log roll, submerge and push and glide, travel 10m on front and back, discuss the water safety code.
+Stage 3 (without teachers support OR armbands): Jump in and submerge, exit the pool without support or using the steps, push and glide and log roll, submerge and push and glide, travel 10m on front and back unaided and discuss the water safety code.
 To pass Stage 3 children need to be swimming without armbands as children cannot progress to the higher stages if they lack the confidence to swim unaided.